ci-group/robohat/README.md

 # 2022-2823-01.RaspberryRoboHat_2

-This a library written in Python to access the robohat hardware
+This a library written in Python to access the robohat hardware.

+The more detailed hardware documentation for the RoboHat can be found at: https://ci-group.github.io/robohat/doc/html/index.html

 version v0.6.3